-You can connect your Elements Space with multiple JIRA projects in multiple domains and send stories for development.
-You can also mass-import your JIRA stories for validation and refinement in Elements.
+You can connect your Elements Space with multiple JIRA projects in multiple domains and send and update stories for development.
+We support connecting with JIRA server and both Team Managed and Company Managed projects for JIRA cloud.

 Connecting with JIRA cloud

 You will need to specify your JIRA cloud server URL, username, and JIRA API token.
 You will also need to provide the name for the connection.
 Description is optional.